dani-santos-code/music_inventory/README.md

 ## Running the webapp:

-To get the app running, type in `python main.py`
+To get the app running, type in `python main.py` which will run the website at http://localhost:8000